bxparks/AceTime/README.md

 ## Feedback and Support

-If you have any questions, comments, bug reports, or feature requests, please file a GitHub ticket.
+If you have any questions, comments, bug reports, or feature requests, please file a GitHub ticket instead of emailing me unless the content is sensitive.
+(The problem with email is that I cannot reference the email conversation when other people ask similar questions later.)
 I'd love to hear about how this software and its documentation can be improved.
-The scope of a library of this type could become almost arbitrarily large, and different people may have different ideas about whcih functionality should be included.
 I can't promise that I will incorporate everything, but I will give your ideas serious consideration.

 ## Authors